ACD 405: Individuals with Disabilities

 ASU provides equal opportunity to qualified employees and students, and to members of the general public who have a disability and provides reasonable accommodation as appropriate in employment, the application for employment, services, programs, and activities.
 Individuals with a disability are those who have a physical or mental impairment that substantially limits one or more major life activity, have a record of such impairment, or are regarded as having such impairment.

-The university ADA coordinator is the executive director, Office of Equity and Inclusion, or designee.
-In accordance with this policy the ADA coordinator or designees, Disability/ADA Consultant or OHR Consultants, must be contacted for assistance in all matters pertaining to compliance with this policy.
-Contact the Office of Equity and Inclusion, Disability/ADA Consultant to assist with reasonable accommodations (480/727-9900).
+The university ADA Consultant is within the Office of Equity and Inclusion.
+In accordance with this policy the ADA Consultant or designees, or OHR Consultants, must be contacted for assistance in all matters pertaining to compliance with this policy.
+Contact the Office of Equity and Inclusion, ADA Consultant, to assist with reasonable accommodations (480/727-9900).
 The Office of General Counsel may also be contacted for assistance (480/965-4550).